 Step 3.
 Now, find which processes are operating on or using your connected USB Drive.
 If you find any such processor such as multiple processes, then these are the processes causing the error in ejecting your USB Drive.
 All you need to do is to right-click on the process and choose "End Task" to end the process.

-Choosing “End Task” for a process will end the process utilizing your USB Drive.
-It might also fix the problem of ejecting USB Mass Storage Device showing error “this device is currently in use”.
+Choosing the "End Task" for a process will end the process utilizing your USB Drive.
+It might also fix the problem of ejecting USB Mass Storage Device showing error "this device is currently in use".

 You can use one of the most powerful, yet the easiest data recovery tool.
-Yes, Recoverit comes with very powerful scanning process and recovery engine, while still keeping the UI one of the easiest and most user-friendly.
+Yes, Recoverit comes with a very powerful scanning process and recovery engine, while still keeping the UI one of the easiest and most user-friendly.
 All you need to do is to simply download the Recoverit tool, and start recovering your lost files from your Drive.